CruelSoftware/wordstat/README.md

 # wordstat
-Small python module for simple manipulations with words in files \n Provides only one class: "WordStat"
+Small python module for simple manipulations with words in files

+Provides only one class: "WordStat"

 ## Arguments